Choosing the Perfect nbn™ Plan

 With new nbn connections, the maximum speed supported can only be determined after the installation and activation of your service.
 If your chosen speed is not supported by your installation, you can choose to drop to the maximum speed that is supported, or to cancel your service.

-All nbn plans offered by Dodo are available on either a 12-month or month-to-month term and include a suitable modem, though the $120 setup fee is only waived when signing up for a 12-month term.
+All nbn plans offered by Dodo are available on month-to-month terms and include a suitable modem with a once-off fee of $60.
 A landline service with pay-as-you-go calls is also included on all plans.

 How Much Data Can I Use on Each nbn Plan?